 This proposal seeks funding to support the Stroubles Creek Coalition (SCC) for ongoing riparian restoration efforts along portions of Stroubles Creek owned by Virginia Tech.
-The requested funding will be used for a variety of projects including large scale bare-root seedling plantings, urban container grown tree plantings, a native plant propagation project at the VT Urban Horticulture Center, public education/outreach, and restoration effectiveness monitoring and research.
-This is an extension of the 2016 and 2017 Green RFP grants submitted for the Stroubles Creek Restoration Project.
-This request will fund project work through 2020, phase II of our 2017 Green RFP grant which was awarded to us.
-The scope and influence of our project is broadening and our partners are becoming more diverse, and that is all thanks to historic funding from Green RFP grants.
+The requested funding will be used for a variety of projects including large scale bare-root seedling plantings, urban container grown tree plantings, a native plant propagation project at the VT Urban Horticulture Center, public education/outreach, and restoration effectiveness monitoring and research conducted by courses at Virginia Tech.
+This is an extension of the 2016/17/18 Green RFP grants submitted for the Stroubles Creek Restoration Project.
+This request will fund project work through 2020.
+Our success at restoring Stroubles Creek's riparian habitat to date is largely in thanks to historic funding from Green RFP grants.

 The sections of Stroubles Creek within the watershed boundaries of this project are listed as an impaired waterway by the Virginia Department of Environmental Quality (VA DEQ).
-The VA DEQ identified 10 sources causing the impairment, and this project will positively impact the top three sources from that list11:
+The VA DEQ identified 10 sources causing the impairment, and this project will positively impact the top three sources from that list: